Chart Color Schemes

 Tumut Surrounds has a typical household mix, with a fairly typical median household size

-Family households constitute 71.2% of all households, including 28.5% couples with children, 33.7% couples without children, and 8.0% single parent families.
-Non-family households account for the remaining 28.8%, with lone person households at 27.3% and group households comprising 1.7%.
-The median household size is 2.4 people, aligning with the average in the Rest of NSW.
+Family households constitute 71.2% of all households, consisting of 28.5% couples with children, 33.7% couples without children, and 8.0% single parent families.
+Non-family households comprise the remaining 28.8%, with lone person households at 27.3% and group households making up 1.7% of the total.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households